Our Vision

 Why What We Do Matters

-Trying to secure the right education for a child with autism is an immensely long and stressful journey for parents.
+Trying to secure the right education for an autistic child with complex needs is an immensely long and stressful journey for parents.

-For some, it is a postcode lottery with some LEAs actively being at best unhelpful and, at worst, obstructive and underhand.
-Faced with overwhelming evidence from a variety of independent professionals, often presented at a SEN Tribunal and compiled at great cost to the parents, LEAs still persist in supplying children with inappropriate education provision.
-Just getting the child assessed can take years
+For some, it is a postcode lottery with some Local Authorities actively being, at best, unhelpful and, at worst, obstructive and underhand.
+Faced with overwhelming evidence from a variety of independent professionals, often presented at a Special Educational Needs Tribunals and compiled at great cost to the parents, Local Authorities still persist in supplying children with inappropriate education provision.
+Just getting your child assessed can take years

 This has a dramatic effect on the child.
 They will often regress into their own world and become unteachable.
-They lack any basic self help skills which enable some semblance of independence and are excluded from making a meaningful contribution to society.
-When early intervention is key, the LEAs’ process and policy making can actually be harmful to the child.
+Autistic children with complex needs lack any basic self help skills which enable some semblance of independence and are excluded from making a meaningful contribution to society.
+When early intervention is key, the Education Authorities’ process and policy making can actually be harmful to the child.

-A common problem facing parents with a child with autism is that LEAs are both judge and jury in deciding the child’s provision.
-Once (and if) they have eventually assessed the child, they then decide the provision.
-They are also guardians of the SEN budget and compromise, delay, confrontation and sharp tactics are all too common.
+A common problem facing parents of an autistic child with complex needs is that Local Authorities are both judge and jury in deciding the child’s provision.
+Once (and if) they have eventually assessed your child, they then decide the provision.
+They are also guardians of the Special Educational Needs budget and compromise, delay, confrontation and sharp tactics are all too common.

-This direct contradiction between supposedly independent assessment and education provision is totally at odds with giving children with autism what they should rightfully expect.
+This direct contradiction between supposedly independent assessment and education provision is totally at odds with giving autistic children with complex needs what they should rightfully expect.

 This is why The Fred Foundation matters.

-Until assessment and provision are independently judged, parents will always be fighting.
-And as if having an autistic child was not hard enough.
+Until assessment and provision are independently judged, parents will always be fighting for their legal right to an education which meets their autistic child’s complex needs.